NTOU-SOSELab-ISM/LLM-web-auto-model-middle-layer-test/Typing practice/Natural language/prompt_record.md

-# Use natural language generate website with GPT-4o
+# Use natural language to generate website by GPT-4o

 ## Prompt 1